 At age three, Sumrin Tirana was taken to Rowfant Seal by Mr. Retera of Bolster stud.
 We actually were on vacation at the time when she was in season, and Mr. Retera offered to take her there.
 We didn't expect much from that combination, although Rowfant Seal was already a top breeding stallion, he had been a senior stallion at Dyrin before and had not produced too many winners there, indicating he did not fit well on Dyrin mares.
 The resulting filly, Sumrin Toulouse was sold to Mr. Quirinus van Dongen of Abberthome stud and in 1986, Tirana was traded for Sumrin Tessa, who was in foal to Vardra Julius at the time.
 So Tirana was the second Sumrin pony to be standing at Varpullan stud.
 Mr Piet Kabel from Stuifakkers stud decided to buy her off Mr. Spronken and after producing some foals for him, she was sold to Mr. Laemers, the judge who made her first as a yearling!

 Interesting enough, Sumrin Toulouse did start a dynasty of successful ponies, one of her far descendants is a successful pony named Bernard in the Czech republic for the Amerika stud of Gabriela Rotova.
+Another one is the premium stallion Airborne Montgomery.
 More about Sumrin Toulouse in the article about her.